ReConcile: Round-Table Conference Improves Reasoning via Consensus among Diverse LLMs

 Our agent, Hypothetical Minds, consists of a cognitively-inspired architecture, featuring modular components for perception, memory, and hierarchical planning over two levels of abstraction.

-We introduce a novel approach that integrates the agent paradigm into the Out-of-distribution (OOD) detection task.
+We propose a new method that integrates the agent paradigm into out-of-distribution (OOD) detection task.

 Our proposed method, Concept Matching with Agent (CMA), employs neutral prompts as agents to augment the CLIP-based OOD detection process.